-The most immediate impact, affecting Large Combustion Plant only, of the IED for National Grid are the setting of a new ELV for Carbon Monoxide (CO) and a more stringent ELV for the emissions of oxides of Nitrogen (NOx) for all operated Large Combustion Plant (gas compressors >50MW thermal input).
-Previously, Large Combustion Plant on the NTS was exempt from the LCPD ELV for NOx by virtue of its age.
-The IED is now, however, removing this age related exemption and the ELV for NOx will now apply to all Large Combustion Plant.
-Furthermore, the previous LCPD did not include an ELV for Carbon Monoxide.
+The most immediate impact, affecting large combustion plant only, of the IED for us are the setting of a new ELV for carbon monoxide (CO) and a more stringent ELV for the emissions of NOx for all operated large combustion plant (gas compressors >50 MW thermal input).
+Previously, large combustion plant on the NTS was exempt from the LCPD, ELV for NOx by virtue of its age.
+The IED is now, however, removing this age-related exemption and the ELV for NOx will now apply to all large combustion plant.
+Furthermore, the previous LCPD did not include an ELV for CO.

-Large Combustion Plant that cannot meet the new ELVs for NOx and Carbon Monoxide must cease to operate on 31st December 2015 unless certain conditions can be met:
+Large combustion plant that cannot meet the new ELVs for NOx and CO must have cease to operate on 31 December 2015 unless certain conditions can be met:

 Any non-compliant gas compressors that can be declared as being required for operation for periods of less than 500 hours per annum will be assumed to be for “emergency use” only and the new ELVs will not apply.
-Operating hours will then be recorded and reported to the Environmental Regulators;
+Operating hours will then be recorded and reported to the environmental regulators.

-Plant may be entered into the UK TNP which will allow plant to operate within the ELV for NOx until 30th June 2020 provided the plant concerned can meet the new ELVs for Carbon Monoxide;
+Plant may be entered the UK TNP which will allow plant to operate within the ELV for NOx until 30 June 2020 provided the plant concerned can meet the new ELVs for CO.

-A written undertaking can be made for individual plant to be able to operate for up to a maximum of 17,500 hours between 1st January 2016 and 31st December 2023.
-The affected plant must cease operation by 31st December 2023 or when it reaches the 17,500 hour limit, whichever is sooner (ELVs set out in the existing permits as at 31st December 2015 shall apply).
-It is unclear at this time when this required undertaking has to be made.
+A written undertaking was made for individual plant to be able to operate for up to a maximum of 17,500 hours between 1 January 2016 and 31 December 2023.
+(ELVs set out in the existing permits as at 31 December 2015 shall apply).

-Even if these conditions can be met, all existing Large Combustion Plant currently in operation must be compliant with new ELVs for Carbon Monoxide by 31st December 2023.
+Even if these conditions can be met, all existing large combustion plant currently in operation must be compliant with new ELVs for CO by 31 December 2023.

-When the requirement of the directive comes into force emissions from all Large Combustion Plant will be required to be tested on a six monthly basis regardless of the number of hours operated which is currently the case.
+When the requirement of the directive comes into force, emissions from all large combustion plant will be required to be tested on a six-monthly basis regardless of the number of hours operated which is currently the case.

-It is important to note that the other requirements of the existing Environmental Permitting (England and Wales) and Pollution Prevention & Control Regulations (Scotland) are maintained, i.e. the principles of ‘BAT’ will still apply to all of the gas compressor stations.
-Notwithstanding the new impacts arising out of the IED for the larger gas compressors, the drive to reduce emissions of NOx and Carbon Monoxide from the combustion plant with a total rated thermal input of below 50MW remains.
-The IED applies more stringent ELVs for large combustion plant and also removes the exemption from the Large Combustion Plant Directive previously applied to the NTS compressor fleet.
+It is important to note that the other requirements of the existing Environmental Permitting (England and Wales) and PPC are maintained, i.e. the principles of ‘BAT’ will still apply to all the gas compressor stations.
+Notwithstanding the new impacts arising out of the IED for the larger gas compressors, the drive to reduce emissions of NOx and CO from the combustion plant with a total rated thermal input of below 50 MW remains.
+The IED applies more stringent ELVs for large combustion plant and removes the exemption from the LCPD previously applied to the NTS compressor fleet.

-Medium Combustion Plant (MCP) Directive
+Medium Combustion Plant Directive (MCP)

-The Medium Combustion Plant (MCP) Directive will be transposed into UK legislation by 19th December 2017.
-During 2015 the MCP Directive was finalised at a European level.
+The MCP was transposed into UK legislation on the 19 December 2017 in Scotland and the 29 January 2018 in England and Wales.
+During 2015 the MCP was finalised at a European level.
 The time derogation for gas-driven compressors was originally 2025.
-National Grid has secured a
+We have secured a longer derogation for gas compressors that are required to ensure the safety and security of an NTS.
+These units now have a further five years (to 2030) to comply with the requirements.